BoostTree and BoostForest for Ensemble Learning: Introduction

+There are many approaches to increase the accuracy of base learners in an ensemble.
 Combining the advantages of tree models and linear models can greatly improve the model's learning ability, which is the main idea of model trees.
-M5\cite{quinlan1992learning} constructs a linear regression function at each leaf to approximate the target function for high fitting ability.
+M5 \cite{quinlan1992learning} constructs a linear regression function at each leaf to approximate the target function for high fitting ability.
 When a new sample comes in, it is first sorted down to a leaf, then the linear model at that leaf is used to predict its output.
-M5P (aka M5$'$)\cite{wang1997induction} trains linear models at each leaf of a pruned tree to reduce the risk of over-fitting.
-Any regression model, e.g., Ridge Regression\cite{hastie2009elements} (RR), Extreme Learning Machine\cite{huang2006extreme} (ELM), Support Vector Regression\cite{drucker1997support} (SVR), and Neural Network, can be used as the node model.
-These regression models have some hyper-parameters to tune, such as the regularization coefficient and the number of nodes in the hidden layer.
-It is an NP-hard problem to simultaneously determine the structure of the model tree and parameters of each node model.
+M5P (aka M5$'$) \cite{wang1997induction} trains a linear model at each node of a pruned tree to reduce the risk of over-fitting.
+More sophisticated regression algorithms, e.g., Ridge Regression (RR) \cite{hastie2009elements}, Extreme Learning Machine (ELM) \cite{huang2006extreme}, Support Vector Regression (SVR) \cite{drucker1997support}, and Neural Network \cite{Jain1996}, have rarely been used in model trees.
+A possible reason is that they have some hyper-parameters to tune, e.g., the regularization coefficient and the number of nodes in the hidden layers.
+It is an NP-complete problem to simultaneously determine the structure of the model tree and the parameters of each node model \cite{HYAFIL197615}.
 A common approach is cross-validation, but it is very time-consuming.
-It is desirable to develop a strategy that can make the model tree more compatible with these regression models.
+Thus, it is desirable to develop a strategy that can make the model tree more compatible with these more sophisticated (and hence potentially better performing) regression models.